2 Samuel 14 — The king who could grant mercy to a stranger but not his own son

 We all die eventually.
 We're like water poured out on the ground — you can't scoop it back up.
 But God doesn't just take life away.
 He makes a way for the outcast to come back.

 That line in the middle is the most important sentence in the chapter: "God devises means so that the banished one will not remain an outcast."
 It's a stunning theological statement.
 God doesn't just enforce consequences — he creates paths home.
 He engineers .
 That's his character.
-And this woman was saying, in the most respectful way possible: shouldn't you do the same?
+And this woman was saying, in as respectful a way as possible: shouldn't you do the same?

 was not foolish.
 He'd heard this kind of story-as-mirror before, and he recognized the fingerprints: